Admission Statement for the Ph.D. in IT Program

 The Ph.D. in IT program solicits applications from students who have a strong interest and commitment to scholarly activity and research in Information Technology.
 Admission to the doctoral program is competitive and is based upon several factors including:

-- the strength of the applicant's educational background and grade point average in computer science, information systems, or a closely related field,
+• the strength of the applicant's educational background and grade point average in Computer Science, Information Systems, IT innovation, Cyber Security or a related field,

-- other evidence of potential for graduate scholarship such as a portfolio of high quality papers, publications, theses and/or projects.
+• other evidence of potential for graduate scholarship such as a portfolio of quality papers, publications, theses and/or research projects conducted in labs or independent studies.

 Standardized Test Scores

-Applicants must meet the entry requirements of UNO's computer science or management information systems master's programs.
+Applicants must meet the entry requirements of UNO's computer science, management information systems, cybersecurity master's programs.

 Our Campus.
 Otherwise Known as Omaha.